Table of Contents

-We said our goodbyes and hit the road.
+We said our goodbyes and hit the road for Mexico.
 Even though we had a short day of riding we still rode pedal to the medal.
 We flew through downtown San Diego as if we never even knew we passed through it.

-WE DID IT!
-We rode a total of 1,692 miles from Seattle, WA to Mexico in just over 6 weeks time.
+We rode a total of 1,692 miles from Seattle, WA to the border of Mexico.
+In total, the tour took us a little over 6 weeks to complete.

 Once we arrived in San Diego I hopped off the trolley and made my way through the Little Italy district.
 It really reminded me of the North End back home in Boston with all of the restaurants, pizza shops, and more.

-My home for the next few days is the Little Italy Inn and once I checked in I knew I had chosen the perfect location for my last few days in San Diego.
+My home for the next few days would be at the Little Italy Inn and once I checked in I knew I had chosen the perfect location for my last few days in San Diego.